bogdan-l-2000/golang-url-shortener/README.md

 Send a POST request to `http://127.0.0.1:8080/addUrl`

 Query parameters:
-- alias: the desired short URL for an application
+- `alias`: the desired short URL for an application
-- original: the original URL to access using the alias
+- `original`: the original URL to access using the alias

 ### Accessing an alias: